Winemaker, Angela Meaney

-I really fell into winemaking – not knowing what career path to take when I left school, I obtained seasonal work in the laboratory at Hardy’s Tintara Winery at McLaren Vale during vintage.
-I found I enjoyed it and decided to follow my interest and found myself managing laboratories within the wine industry, firstly at a contract wine bottling facility, then at Normans Winery at Clarendon, SA.
+I really fell into winemaking, not knowing what career path to take when I left school, I obtained seasonal work in the laboratory at Hardy’s Tintara Winery at McLaren Vale during vintage and found I enjoyed it.
+I decided to follow my interest and found myself managing laboratories within the wine industry, firstly at a contract wine bottling facility, then at Normans Winery at Clarendon, South Australia.

 Normans promoted me to assistant winemaker so it seemed natural to seek formal training and qualifications.
 I obtained my Wine Science degree from Charles Sturt University in Wagga Wagga six years later after studying part time by correspondence.
-During this time I changed jobs to become the Winemaker at Chapel Hill Winery in McLaren Vale, where I stayed for 9 years.
-I also spent 1999 vintage at Fattoria Zerbina Winery in the Emilia Romagna region in Italy.
+During this time I changed jobs to become the Winemaker at Chapel Hill Winery in McLaren Vale, where I worked for nine years, I also spent the 1999 vintage at Fattoria Zerbina Winery in the Emilia Romagna region in Italy.

-Whilst I was working at Chapel Hill our two families (Meaney & Spurling) decided to plant a vineyard in 1998 just behind the Bundaleer Forest in the Southern Flinders Ranges region of SA.
-Bundaleer Wines eventually grew big enough to demand more of my attention, so at the end of 2006 I took the plunge & moved on from Chapel Hill to spend more time making & marketing Bundaleer Wines.
+Whilst I was working at Chapel Hill our two families (Meaney & Spurling) decided to plant a vineyard in 1998 just behind the Bundaleer Forest in the Southern Flinders Ranges region of South Australia.
+Bundaleer Wines eventually grew big enough to demand more of my attention, so at the end of 2006 I took the plunge and moved on from Chapel Hill to spend more time making and marketing Bundaleer Wines.
 I now live in Clare, where I make our range of Bundaleer Wines at the Stone Bridge Winery.

-I make our red wines exclusively from the Shiraz and Cabernet vines we grow at Bundaleer Vineyard, near Jamestown.
+Our red wines are made exclusively from the Shiraz and Cabernet vines we grow at Bundaleer Vineyard, near Jamestown.
 I personally select grapes for our white wines from premium vineyards in the Clare Valley – concentrating on varieties that do well in the region.

-It's easier to make good wine from quality fruit and I like to let the fruit speak for itself without too much interference.
-We use a blend of American and French oak in our red wines and depending on the year, they usually rest in barrel for approx. 18 months prior to bottling.
+It is easier to make good wine from quality fruit and I like to let the fruit speak for itself without too much interference.
+We use a blend of American and French oak in our red wines and depending on the year, they usually rest in barrel for approximately 18 months prior to bottling.

 Every vintage brings a new challenge and my favourite time of the year is tasting the ripe berries straight from the vine to get an idea of the flavour profile and to decide when they are ready for harvest.
-My most stressful time (apart from in the midst of vintage) is just prior to bottling – as once the wines are in the bottle there is nothing more I can do to contribute to their flavour.
+My most stressful time (apart from in the midst of vintage) is just prior to bottling, as once the wines are in the bottle there is nothing more I can do to contribute to the flavour.